meghnasw/Predict-mock-samples-forensic-BFID/README.md

 # Predict mock samples
 1) A toy dataset: Since the classifier was trained on OTUs clustered at 97%, it is best to process the case samples/mock samples in the same way as the classifier.
-The attachment covers all these steps and the toy dataset should give you concrete examples on how the input files should look like for each step.
+The attachment covers all these steps and the toy dataset of 10 samples should give you concrete examples on how the input files should look like for each step.
+Please note that the toy dataset is really only for demonstration purposes and it is a subset of the training data.

 Please note that the toy dataset provided solely for demonstration purposes.
 This dataset is a subset of the training data, and therefore any results obtained from it should not be interpreted as meaningful, as the samples were already used during model training.